AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Results

-\textbf{Theme 5: Barriers to technical understanding and information access} encompasses challenges in accessing and understanding AI safety implementation.
-The subtheme \ul{\textit{technology knowledge gaps}} highlights difficulties arising from unfamiliarity with AI safety terminology and techniques.
-P2 noted the challenge of technical literacy when discussing AI model privacy metrics: ``\textit{For our general users, I think most people they do not know the concept of privacy budgets}''.
-This issue also affects cross-team collaboration due to inconsistencies in terminology among stakeholders~\cite{nahar2022collaboration}.
+\textbf{Theme 5: Barriers to technical understanding and information access} encompasses challenges in accessing and understanding failure mitigation implementation.
+The subtheme \ul{\textit{technology knowledge gaps}} highlights difficulties arising from unfamiliarity with failure mitigation terminology and techniques.
+P2 noted the challenge of technical literacy when discussing AI model privacy metrics: ``\textit{For our general users, I think most people they do not know the concept of privacy budgets~\footnote{Privacy budget is a concept in differential privacy that limits the amount of information an individual's data can reveal in a dataset~\citep{li2010optimizing}.}}''.
+This issue also affects cross-team collaboration due to inconsistencies in terminology among stakeholders~\citep{nahar2022collaboration}.
 This challenge is agreed by 86\% of the survey participants.

-Meanwhile, \ul{\textit{poor documentation}} refers to incomplete or absent safety evaluation records for PTMs and datasets.
-P18 highlighted a critical mismatch between available and required safety information: ``\textit{There's often a misalignment between what benchmarks are publicly available for the particular task and domains that are actually relevant to the project}''.
+Meanwhile, \ul{\textit{poor documentation}} refers to incomplete or absent potential failure risks evaluation records for PTMs and datasets.
+P18 highlighted a critical mismatch between available and required information: ``\textit{There's often a misalignment between what benchmarks are publicly available for the particular task and domains that are actually relevant to the project}''.
+This comment illustrates how existing benchmarks frequently fail to cover domain-specific needs, leaving developers without meaningful evaluation resources.
 This challenge received the highest average score (4.26), indicating a significant lack of documentation efforts.